Do’s and Don ts of Group Discussion

 Don ts of Group Discussion

-To ensure a smooth and effective group discussion, avoid these common pitfalls:
+To ensure a smooth and effective group discussion, remember these Don ts of Group Discussion:

 1. Don’t Interrupt